ryuichiueda/ueda_blog2_contents/pages/publication_en/main.md

 ### 2014

-* Ryuichi UEDA: Generation of Search Behavior by a Modification of Q-MDP Value Method, IAS-13, 2014.
+* **Ryuichi UEDA**: Generation of Search Behavior by a Modification of Q-MDP Value Method, IAS-13, 2014.

 ### 2009